VigneshVSV/hololinked/README.md

 ### Currently Supported

 - indicate HTTP verb & URL path directly on object's methods, properties and events.
-- auto-generate Thing Description for Web of Things applications (inaccurate but usable).
+- auto-generate Thing Description for Web of Things applications (inaccurate, being continuously developed but usable).
 - control method execution and property write with a custom finite state machine.
 - database (Postgres, MySQL, SQLite - based on SQLAlchemy) support for storing and loading properties  when object dies and restarts.
 - use serializer of your choice (except for HTTP) - MessagePack, JSON, pickle etc. & extend serialization to suit your requirement (HTTP Server will support only JSON serializer).
 Default is JSON serializer based on msgspec.